olivierdagenais/olivierdagenais.github.io/swe-book.md

 > After a change is submitted, the CB should run all relevant tests.
 If a change passes all tests, the CB marks it passing or "green" (...)

+##### Continuous Delivery

+> The first step in Continuous Delivery (CD; discussed more fully in Continuous Delivery) is _release automation_, which continuously assembles the latest code and configuration from head into release candidates.

+> We then define CD as follows:
+> _Continuous Delivery (CD): a continuous assembling of release candidates, followed by the promotion and testing of those candidates throughout a series of environments—sometimes reaching production and sometimes not._

 #### Continuous Testing

+> one of our key objectives in CI is determining _what_ to test _when_ in [the] progression [of code changes from local development to production].

+###### Why presubmit isn't enough

+> (...) why not just run all tests on presubmit?
+The main reason is that it's too expensive.

+###### Presubmit versus post-submit

+> So, which tests _should_ be run on presubmit?
+Our general rule of thumb is: only fast, reliable ones.
+You can accept some loss of coverage on presubmit, but that means you need to catch any issues that slip by on post-submit, and accept some number of rollbacks.

+##### Release candidate testing

+##### Production testing

 #### CI Challenges